EZHDKING/EMPYREAN/README.md

   Tiered PGO on, invariant globalisation on.
 - Launches with the Vulkan renderer and the multithreaded execution mode for the lowest CPU submission cost and input latency on modern hardware.

+### Improved Access to Beatmaps
+- You can create collections / delete them / sort them / rename them / group them extremely easy with the simplistic Windows 95/98/XP GUI Everyone is familiar with.
+Everything is crystal clear and simplistic, nothing is complicated.

 ---